zakuro9715/nzargs/README.md

 There are useful and powerful cli libraries for Go.

 But I want preprocess argv before run cli library and raw cli args are complex format.
-Therefore I created nzargv to preprocess raw argv.
+Therefore I created nzflag to preprocess raw argv.

 # Concept